marcel-dempers/Ark-docker/docs/how-to-join.md

 * Paste the page URL you copied into the input section and click on `lookup
 * Copy the `steamID64`
 * Paste it in the appropriate gaming discord channel

+## Wait for whitelist approval

+Once you've been added to the server, you will get credentials. </br>
+Move on to the next step

+## Add ThatDevOpsArk to your servers

+* Open Steam
+* In the top menu, click `View`
+* Click on `Servers`
+* Open the `FAVORITES` tab
+* Click on `ADD A SERVER` on the bottom right corner
+* Type in address: `192.53.169.17:30015`
+* Click on `FIND GAMES AT THIS ADDRESS`
+* Select the `ThatDevOpsArk` server by clicking on it once
+* Click on `ADD SELECTED GAME SERVER TO FAV...`

+## Connect to the server

+You can now either right click the added server and </br>
+click `Connect to Server`.
+This will open ark and join automatically.

+Or you can open Ark:
+* In Ark, click on `Join Ark`
+* Select `Favorites` from the `SESSION FILTER` drop down
+* You should see `ThatDevOpsArk` server, click it
+* Click the `Join` button.
+Enter the password.